Are you afraid of making common grammar mistakes? Consider: “Let’s eat kids!” Sounds terrifying, right?

 Emigrate means to leave one’s country.

-Immigrate means to arrive in another country to live there.
+Immigrate means arriving in another country to live there.

 Here’s a mnemonic to help you remember the difference: